 The SEC’s order finds that H.D.
 Vest violated the supervision requirements of Section 15(b)(4)(E) of the Securities Exchange Act of 1934 as well as the customer protection rules found in Section 15(c)(3) of the Exchange Act and in Rule 15c3-3.
 H.D.
 Vest also violated the document preservation requirements in Section 17(a) of the Exchange Act and in Rule 17a-4(b)(4).
 H.D.
 Vest consented without admitting or denying the findings in the SEC’s order to cease and desist from committing these violations and pay a $225,000 penalty.
 The representatives involved in the misconduct have since been the subject of criminal, civil, or FINRA enforcement actions.

 The foregoing information, which is available on the SEC’s website, is being provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 The firm represents investors throughout the country in claims against their brokerage firm.

 For a free consultation with a securities attorney, please call the firm’s Chicago office at 312/238-9650.
 For more information on the firm, visit https://www.whitesecuritieslaw.com.